brettcannon/python-launcher/README.md

 ### How can I make the Python Launcher use my default Python version from pyenv?

-If you're using [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions, you'll want to set the version the Launcher to the pyenv [global version](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-global).
+If you're using [pyenv](https://github.com/pyenv/pyenv) to manage your Python versions, you'll want to set the version the Launcher uses to the pyenv [global version](https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-global).

-Add these lines to your `.zshrc` or `.bashrc` file:
+Add this line to your `.zshrc` or `.bashrc` file:

 ```sh
 export PY_PYTHON=$(pyenv exec python -c "import sys; print('.'.join(map(str, sys.version_info[:2])))")
 ```

-Or these lines to your `~/.config/fish/config.fish` file:
+Or this line to your `~/.config/fish/config.fish` file:

 ```sh
 set -gx PY_PYTHON (pyenv exec python -c "import sys; print('.'.join(map(str, sys.version_info[:2])))")